JagdeepSing/data-structures-and-algorithms/README.md

 # data-structures-and-algorithms

-Used for coding practice, focus on data structures and algorithms in JavaScript
+data structures and algorithms practice, written in JavaScript